-5 minutes read
+5 minute read

 Fast forward a hundred thousand years, and we’re no longer hunting for our dinner, yet our hunger to stay mobile remains.
 We yearn to learn, to create and move forward.
 Not simply for survival, but for the sake of art, science, spirituality or to create our own legacy.
 This hunger has moved us to travel, learn and connect with new people and cultures.
-It has helped us do business, organise societies, cure the sick and even overcome death itself.
+It has helped us do business, organize societies, cure the sick and even overcome death itself.
 From Stonehenge to space travel, the Mona Lisa to internet memes, progress has brought the world beauty as well as breakthroughs.

 It’s no wonder then that the restrictions put on our movement by COVID-19 have been such a shock to our collective psyche.
 Overnight, we’ve hit pause on our career goals and precious travel plans.
 We’ve said goodbye to our physical social lives.
 For perhaps the first time in our lives, we’ve been officially ordered to stay home and stay still.
 After years of moving forward, it seems we’ve suddenly ground to a halt.
 Or have we?

 We are quickly discovering that just because we are no longer allowed to travel and meet each other physically, we can still keep moving in other ways.
 After all, mobility is not just moving from A to B. The mind, the body, the heart all long to be moved.
 And especially the soul.
-In difficult times the human heart aches for inspiration and luckily projects have popped up everywhere to keep us creative.
-Artists are sharing their skills to get people painting, crafting, coding or cooking from home.
-And with briefs calling for health posters, mask making and apps to help those most in need, creativity is not just a source of entertainment, but a powerful force for good.

 Of course, as well as daily doses of inspiration, we are also in need of meditation.
-To deal with challenges of self-isolation, we’re all looking for ways to stay calm and mobile in the mind.
-From voice message visualisations to bubble bath meditations, spiritual coaches everywhere are sharing new ways to take the stress out of lockdown life.
+To deal with the challenges of self-isolation, we’re all looking for ways to stay calm and mobile in the mind.
+From voice message visualizations to bubble bath meditations, spiritual coaches everywhere are sharing new ways to take the stress out of lockdown life.

 In just a matter of weeks, humanity has proved that even when circumstances hold us back, we have the drive and the technology to keep moving forward.
 Mobility hasn’t stopped.
 It’s just been reimagined.